 - Section C: 10%

 Briefing Memo: (15%)

-Class Participation: The class participation grade is based on attendance, participation in class discussion and completion of the Courseplus assignments before each class.
+Class Participation: The class participation grade is based on attendance and participation in class discussion.

 Policy Paper: Students may work individually or in pairs to write a Policy Analysis Paper, under 4,000 words.

-Briefing Memo: Students will write a 1-page decisional briefing memo.
+Briefing Memo: Students will each write a 1-page decisional briefing memo.

-For Policy Paper & Briefing Memo instructions, see Online Library.
+For Policy Paper & Briefing Memo instructions, please see the Online Library.

 - Instructor Consent: